 In August 2019, Roper Technologies acquired iPipeline in its latest move to expand into services-based verticals.
 Traditionally, Roper caters to asset-based verticals with its industrial products for process and discrete manufacturers.
 Now Roper operates more like a holding company that has amassed a large collection of applications products for insurance carriers, construction companies, advertising and law firms, as well as a smattering of sub-verticals.
 The commonality is picking up software assets that generate healthy recurring revenues.

 Roper Technologies, Inc. Recent Developments

-Roper has transformed from an industrials manufacturer to a technology play after launching an acquisition spree by spending more than $10 billion since 2015 as it picks up ERP service operations management software assets for professional services, healthcare, construction and insurance verticals.
+Roper has transformed from an industrial manufacturer to a technology play after launching an acquisition spree by spending more than $10 billion since 2015 as it picks up ERP service operations management software assets for professional services, healthcare, construction, and insurance verticals.

 Roper Technologies, Inc. Mergers and Acquisitions (M&A) Activities

 In August 2021, Roper Technologies sold its Zetec business to Eddyfi/NDT in an all-cash transaction valued at approximately $350 million.
 Zetec has generated approximately $64 million of revenue and $17 million of EBITDA over the last 12 months.